Tangent128/git-access/README.md

 I try to mitigate that by requiring that the git-access file be owned by the git-access user, hopefully preventing creating a "fake repository".

-Some error messages may leak the existance or nonexistance of a given repository, even if access is denied.
+Some error messages may leak the existence or nonexistence of a given repository, even if access is denied.
 I will probably make them more vague in the future.